cch71/T27Website/content/policy/knife-policy.md

 type: page
 ---

-After earning the BSA Totin’ Chip, a Scout may carry a knife/knives consistent with National, State, and Council policies, except for the following:
+After earning the BSA Totin' Chip, a Scout may carry a knife/knives consistent with National, State, and Council policies, except for the following:

 > [!IMPORTANT]